deyRupak/tech/script.md

 **Voiceover:**

-"Now, the nodes look much more cohesive and user-friendly.
-You can always tweak the design later depending on your preferences."
+"Now, the nodes look much more cohesive and user-friendly."

 ---